Home | News | Books | Speeches | Places | Resources | Education | Timelines | Index | Search

 Harper's Weekly, May 6, 1865

 President Lincoln's White House Funeral"Death, it has been said, canonizes a great character.
 It has preeminently had that effect in the case of Abraham Lincoln."
 So wrote a New York Times editor on April 19, 1865, the day of President Lincoln's funeral in the White House East Room.
 Just as Lincoln's life evoked rich dramatic elements, so his death produced a pageant unequalled in American history.
 Not only was he the first assassinated president, but his shocking death on April 15 dashed the previous week's euphoria when the long, bitter war ended.

 The nation's capital mourned the president's death with several state functions.
-On Tuesday, April 18, huge crowds pressed through the White House gates to get a glimpse of the president lying in state in the East Room.
+On Tuesday, April 18, huge crowds pressed through the White House gates to catch a glimpse of the president lying in state in the East Room.
 Then a work crew prepared the chamber for the next day's funeral.
 Immediately following the funeral a massive procession worked its way down Pennsylvania Avenue to the Capitol, witnessed by immense crowds.
 Inside the darkened Capitol Rotunda a select group of mourners attended a private burial service.
 On the following day the great Rotunda doors opened to all, allowing a brief opportunity to see the assassinated president.

 On April 21 after early morning prayers and a final farewell from Cabinet members, veterans carried the president's coffin down the Capitol steps.
 Only blocks away a large crowd awaited the cortege at the railroad station.
 A special train bore the remains of Lincoln and his son Willie to Springfield, Illinois.
 It slowly passed along a similiar route to the one the president-elect took to Washington in 1861.
 Even more funerals honored the president in major cities such as New York, Indianapolis and Chicago.
 By the time the door to the cemetery's receiving vault clanged shut, millions of Americans saw some portion of the grand funeral drama.